 High speed driving with your vehicle under maximum load is dangerous.
 The added strain on your tires could cause them to fail.
 You could have a serious collision.
 Do not drive a vehicle loaded to the maximum capacity at continuous speeds above 75 mph (120 km/h).

 but is essentially concurring that 29 psi might not be sufficient for highway driving, if cargo and occupants weigh close to (or more than) 340 pounds.
-Wish this had been made clearer somehow, before we took all of those long weekend trips, but we haven’t had any problems.
+Wish this had been made clearer somehow, before we took all of those long weekend trips, but fortunately, we haven’t experienced any problems.

 I used to have a single-axle travel trailer that pushed the tire’s weight capacity limits to the max, and I learned the hard way, that if you went on one trip with tire pressures lower than 50 psi, you were destined to have an eventual blowout from the over-stressed sidewalls, even if it didn’t occur during that particular trip.

 * The listed max. pressure (51 psi), is also the pressure that is pumped into tubeless tires after installing them onto the wheel rims, so that: